Harfenlabor/harfenlabor.com/exampleSite/content/research/introduction.md

 status = "draft"
-subjects_tag = ["Tiroler Landesmuseum Ferdinandeum", "Haus der Musik", "Gothic harp", "Tyrolean folk harp"] subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions"] summary_text = "Harfenlabor's founder Margret Köll introduces Haydn' Folk Harp, the first edition of the Harp Biennale with a brief overview of the Symposia, Concerts and Concert-Lectures, as well as an overview of the Harp Biennale as a new, innovative festival bringing historical harp into contemporary contexts. " timeline_tag = ["2018", "2021"] title = "Haydn's Folk Harp: About the Festival" type = "Research"
+subjects_tag = ["Tiroler Landesmuseum Ferdinandeum", "Haus der Musik", "Gothic harp", "Tyrolean folk harp"] subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions"] summary_text = "Harfenlabor's founder Margret Koell introduces Haydn' Folk Harp, the first edition of the Harp Biennale with a brief overview of the Symposia, Concerts and Concert-Lectures, as well as an overview of the Harp Biennale as a new, innovative festival bringing historical harp into contemporary contexts. " timeline_tag = ["2018", "2021"] title = "Haydn's Folk Harp: About the Festival" type = "Research"